A cluster is a group of machines grouped together on which we can deploy jobs and services.

 In Truefoundry, workspace also serves as the minimum unit of permission and access control which means that we can add users to a workspace and they will

 have access to everything inside the workspace.
 Workspaces can also be resource bound as in they have a max limit for CPU, memory usage and hence cost.

 In the Kubernetes world, workspace maps to one namespace in the Kubernetes cluster.

 In many cases, the devops / infra team provisions a cluster and then creates workspaces.
 They will then assign different workspaces to different teams based

 on their requirements.

 You can view all the workspaces that you have access to on the Workspaces tab.
-You can add or edit workspace, change its resource constraints and add more team members
+You can add or edit workspace, change its resource constraints and add more team members as collaborators.

 A workspace FQN helps identify a workspace uniquely in Truefoundry.
 You will need it for deploying your services and jobs to specify where you want to deploy.

 You can copy it from the FQN column in the workspaces page.